remomueller/documentation/centos/180-coffeescript.md

-## 180 Install Node.js and CoffeeScript compiler
+## 180 Install Node.js and CoffeeScript JavaScript compiler

 Tools required by server to compile CoffeeScript files into JavaScript

 ### 181 Node.js and Node Package Manager